Trump pitches U.S. arms exports in meeting with Vietnam

 “So I appreciate you’re looking at that very strongly and I know that’s a decision you make”.

-Vietnam has been one of the world’s most active arms importers in recent years, amid China’s increasingly aggressive stance in the South China Sea, where the neighbors have long-standing rival claims.
+Vietnam has been one of the world’s most active arms importers in recent years, amid China’s increasingly aggressive stance in the South China Sea, where the neighbours have long-standing rival claims.

 Vietnam has been seeking to diversify its equipment and reliance on Soviet-era or Russian technology.